 Figure 1.
-Examples of sites along Upper Kama route characterised by on-going risks of abandonment and decay, proving the basis for a classification as Endangered Heritage: from the top, Church of the Exhaltation of the Holy Cross in Bondjug, Rubezhskaya Church in Usolye, Church of St. Nicholas in Uzhginskay, Church of Paraskeva Friday in Saltanovo.
+Examples of sites along the Upper Kama route characterised by on-going risks of abandonment and decay, proving the basis for a classification as endangered heritage.
+From the top, Church of the Exhaltation of the Holy Cross in Bondjug, Rubezhskaya Church in Usolye, Church of St. Nicholas in Uzhginskay, Church of Paraskeva Friday in Saltanovo.

-request for parameters and specific protocols of analysis for the quantification of the emergency value of the building, conditioning the useful efforts and time for intervention.

-Thus, it follows a growing demand in the identification of these sites [4], both geographical and typological, expanding the dissemination and application of proportionate monitoring and knowledge practices, preliminary to the intervention [5], with the aim of triggering a growing process of safeguard policies [6].
+Thus, there is a growing demand for the identification of such sites [4], both in geographical and typological terms, expanding the dissemination and application of appropriate monitoring and knowledge practices prior to intervention [5], with the aim of triggering a process of safeguarding policies [6].

-The attention to safeguarding methodologies for existing heritage is receiving an awareness-raising improvement of research, able to develop new generations of digital products combining a Survey-based phase of digital documentation of Cultural Heritage, necessary for a correct and complete understanding of the characteristics and parameters of units and contexts of Built Heritage, to a Compute-based action of cognitive and interactive models, with the elaboration of 3D digital products for investigations and simulations on shapes and structures.
+The topic of implementing safeguarding methodologies for existing heritage is receiving a great deal of attention among researchers, with new forms of digital products emerging in terms of a survey-based phase of digital documentation related to cultural heritage, which is crucial for an accurate and complete understanding of the characteristics and parameters of the units and contexts of built heritage.
+This is being combined with computer-based cognitive and interactive models, with the elaboration of 3D digital products for investigations and simulations related to shapes and structures.

-New representation systems produce new expectations related to digital communication, changing the objectives and constantly renewing the demand in analytical terms of cognitive requirements, also in response to necessities more linked to the computational nature of interaction within the models themselves, now capable of providing quantitative as well as qualitative answers.
-The difficulties on the development of reliable diagnosis of historical structures can be reconducted to the need of new methods of analysis, that can exploit computation opportunities through methodologies and cognitive practices.
-These are experimented on the visual and graphic aspects of the documentation of architecture [7] reliably represented in its present configuration of stability and linked to its constructive and safeguarding rules.
+These new representation systems are resulting in new expectations related to digital communication, changing the objectives and constantly renewing the demand in analytical terms for cognitive requirements, in response to the requirements linked to the computational nature of interaction within the models themselves, which are now capable of providing both quantitative and qualitative answers.
+The difficulties in the development of the reliable diagnosis of historical structures can be realigned with the need for new methods of analysis that can exploit the computational opportunities through specific methodologies and cognitive practices.
+These practices relate to the visual and graphic aspects of the documentation pertaining to architecture [7], reliably representing the present state of stability and linking it to the constructive and safeguarding rules.

-HISTORICAL STRUCTURES and INSTABILITIES inTO THE DIGITAL DOCUMENTATION procedures
+HISTORICAL STRUCTURES and INSTABILITIES in THE DIGITAL DOCUMENTATION procedures

-Historical buildings, traditionally, are founded on and remain linked to their original structural system from the construction phase to even later destinations.
-The demolition of bearing systems and elevations, the reconfiguration of horizontal levels and vaults, the construction of expansion blocks thus enrich the mechanical experience of the monument.
+Historical buildings are traditionally founded on and remain linked to their original structural system, from the construction phase to later procedures.
+The demolition of bearing systems and elevations, the reconfiguration of horizontal levels and vaults, and the construction of expansion blocks thus enrich the mechanical experience of the monument.

-The consideration of structural diagnosis applied to historical Built Heritage, as capacity of knowledge of stress behaviours and prevision of damage mechanisms, remarks a central role in the development of documentation protocols for safeguard.
-The review of risks, on-going kinematics and priorities of stability on endangered buildings [8] highlights the focus on the character of Robustness, as strength of architecture and its elements to withstand a level of stress derived from the combined action of degradation and function alteration of both materials and environments [9].
-Thus, considering the deep impact that stress-alteration phenomena have on the geometrical and material aspects of buildings (e.g. deformations, drifts, cracks), it is highlighted how a main qualitative diagnosis can be expressed from the study of structural shape [10].
-Therefore, it becomes possible to center the evaluation of stress instabilities on the target of a 'static morphology', which reflects the mechanical and stress traces left by the adaptation schemes of the system during its physical history.
-It also highlights stability principles connected to classes and types of resistant geometries.
+The consideration of structural diagnosis applied to historical built heritage in terms of the knowledge of the stress behaviours and the prevision of damage mechanisms plays a central role in the development of the documentation protocols for safeguarding.
+A review of the risks, the on-going kinematics, and the priorities of stability related to endangered buildings [8] places the focus on the aspect of robustness, that is, the capacity of the building and its elements to withstand a certain level of stress imposed by a combination of degradation and the changes in both the materials and the environments [9].
+Thus, considering the deep impact that stress-altering phenomena have on the geometrical and material aspects of buildings (e.g. deformations, drifts, cracks) is part of a comprehensive diagnosis that can be achieved through an investigation into the structural shape [10].
+As such, it is possible to focus the evaluation of the stress instabilities on the target of a ‘static morphology' that reflects the mechanical and stress traces left by the adaptation schemes of the system during its physical history.
+It also highlights the stability principles related to the class and type of resistant geometries.